kiranmanicka/kcoin-blockchain-solution/README.md

 The Kcoin blockchain is a rudimentary blockchain solution which contains a network of express servers which communicate through Redis Pub/Sub.
-This project has a fully scalable backend as well as a frontend and is capable of being deployed publicly.
+This project has a fully scalable backend as well as a frontend and is capable of being deployed publicly through any hosting service as long as it supports a remote redis server.
 The Kcoin blockchain contains the core features of any blockchain: cryptographic hashing, proof of work, transaction verification, transaction pools, mining,public/private keys etc.

 This block chain solution is a demo blockchain to be run locally on your machine.